 This could be a problem in PREPARATION and/or VOCABULARY.
-In the outside textbooks, underline key terms and make sure you know what they mean as part of your study process.
+Underline key terms and make sure you know what they mean as part of your study process.
 If an unfamiliar term is a technical term, it most likely will be defined in the books.
 If an unfamiliar term is not a technical term, go to a dictionary and look it up.
 It is a good idea to build your own glossary of terms and their meanings.